gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 are efficient to use within a single :term:`node`.
 The default configuration using a suitable compiler will deploy a multi-level hybrid parallelism that uses CUDA, OpenMP and the threading platform native to the hardware.
-For programming convenience, in GROMACS, those native threads are used to implement on a single node the same MPI scheme as would be used between nodes, but much more efficient; this is called thread-MPI.
-From a user's perspective, real MPI and thread-MPI look almost the same, and GROMACS refers to MPI ranks to mean either kind, except where noted.
+For programming convenience, in |Gromacs|, those native threads are used to implement on a single node the same MPI scheme as would be used between nodes, but much more efficient; this is called thread-MPI.
+From a user's perspective, real MPI and thread-MPI look almost the same, and |Gromacs| refers to MPI ranks to mean either kind, except where noted.
 A real external MPI can be used for :ref:`gmx mdrun` within a single node, but runs more slowly than the thread-MPI version.